Leviter/sonar-slack-plugin/README.md

 The message being sent contains information about the project and per severity the amount of issues (and what has changed since the previous analysis in 'new' and 'resolved' amounts).

+## Usage ##
+This plugin works only when Sonar analysis is run in 'issues' mode.
+So an example on how to use this with Java is by executing it as follows:

+`mvn sonar:sonar -Dsonar.analysis.mode=issues`